Charm Mass Determination from QCD Charmonium Sum Rules at Order alpha_s^3: Conclusions and Final Thoughts

 \section{Conclusions and Final Thoughts}

-In this work we have used state-of-the-art ${\cal O}(\alpha_s^3)$ input from perturbative QCD to determine the $\overline{\mbox{MS}}$ charm quark mass from relativistic ($n=1$) charmonium sum rules using experimental data on the total hadronic cross section in $e^+e^-$ annihilation.
+In this work we have used state-of-the-art ${\cal O}(\alpha_s^3)$ input from perturbative QCD to determine the $\overline{\mbox{MS}}$ charm quark mass from relativistic (low $n$) charmonium sum rules using experimental data on the total hadronic cross section in $e^+e^-$ annihilation.
 The main aims were (i) to carefully reexamine perturbative uncertainties in the charm mass extractions from the moments of the charm vector current correlator and (i) to fully exploit the available experimental data on the hadronic cross section.

-We carried out this work having in mind recent ${\mathcal O}(\alpha_s^3)$ sum rule analyses \cite{Chetyrkin:2006xg,Boughezal:2006px,Chetyrkin:2009fv, Kuhn:2007vp}, where perturbative errors of $2$~MeV or smaller were quoted.
+We carried out this work having in mind recent ${\mathcal O}(\alpha_s^3)$ sum rule analyses \cite{Chetyrkin:2006xg,Boughezal:2006px,Chetyrkin:2009fv, Kuhn:2007vp, Bodenstein:2011ma}, where perturbative errors of $2$~MeV or smaller were quoted.
 Moreover in Refs.~\cite{Chetyrkin:2009fv, Kuhn:2007vp} an experimental uncertainty of $9$~MeV was quoted.
-Given these numbers we found it appropriate to reexamine their analysis.
+Given these numbers we found it appropriate to reexamine this sum rules analysis.
 In their work the perturbative uncertainty estimate was achieved using a specific choice to arrange the perturbative expansion and by setting the renormalization scales in $\alpha_s$ ($\mu_\alpha$) and of the $\overline{\mbox{MS}}$ charm quark mass ($\mu_m$) equal.
-We demonstrated that this results in an accidental cancellation of $\mu_\alpha$ and $\mu_m$ scale variations that is not observed in other alternative ways to treat the perturbative expansion.
-Moreover, concerning the experimental input their work relied on perturbative QCD predictions instead of available data for energies $\sqrt{s}>4.8$~GeV which results in a rather strong dependence of the final experimental uncertainty on the model-uncertainty assigned to the theory input.
+We found that this results in an accidental cancellation of $\mu_\alpha$ and $\mu_m$ scale variations that is not observed in other alternative ways to treat the perturbative expansion.
+Moreover, concerning the experimental input their work relied on perturbative QCD predictions instead of available data for energies $\sqrt{s}$ between $4.8$~GeV and $10.538$~GeV which results in a dependence on the ad-hoc assumption concerning the experimental uncertainty in particular for the first moment.